 After some time to recover from this epic event, Santa does not just sit on his hands waiting for the process to begin again in a year.
 The progressive thinker he is and has kept him in business so long evaluates his performance and looks for ways to improve.

-- Should I consider outsourcing some of my operations?
+- Should he consider outsourcing some of his operations?

 - Would pool points or forward inventory depots improve service?

-- Can my route be better optimized to reduce total miles?
+- Can his route be better optimized to reduce total miles?

-- How else can I use the tools at my disposal to maximize the customer experience?
+- How else can he use the tools at my disposal to maximize the customer experience?

 You see, Santa is a progressive logistics leader.
 He plans.
 He recognizes the power of technology and strives to improve every day, every year.
 He leads by example.
 He seeks advice from experts.